slf-dot-ch/snowmicropyn/docs/api_usersguide.rst

 Batch exporting
 ^^^^^^^^^^^^^^^

-You're just back from back country where you recorded a series of profiles with your SnowMicroPen and now want to read this data with your tool of choise which supports reading CSV files?
+You're just home from backcountry where you recorded a series of profiles with your SnowMicroPen and now want to read this data with your tool of choise which supports reading CSV files?
 Then this example is for you!